secretGeek/today-i-learned-staging/powershell/tokenize_issue.md

-﻿# An issue with Powershell Tokenize
+﻿# An issue with Powershell PSParser Tokenize

 I am trying to use `[System.Management.Automation.PSParser]::Tokenize` to syntax highlight some code.